unisonweb/unison/unison-src/transcripts/diff.output.md

       up into multiple lines.
 Maybe just disallow that?
 - [ ] Delete blank line in between copies / renames entries if all entries are 1 to 1
       see todo in the code
+- [x] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
 - [x] might want unqualified names to be qualified sometimes:
 - [x] if a name is updated to a not-yet-named reference, it's shown as both an update and an add
 - [x] similarly, if a conflicted name is resolved by deleting the last name to